waynelloydsmith/Moneydance-Stockwatch-dayly/README.md

 does canadian mutual fund and exchange rates too.
 You need to be logged into stockwatch and have an account with them.
 # description of each script.
   runScripts-shared.py .. run this script with moneydance->window->"Show MoneyBot Console"
-It runs many scripts via a tree menu system. open the "Run Stockwatch Update Scripts" folder select updateDaylyStockWatch.py hit the "Run Script Button" at the bottom scripts will run in this order. updateDaylyStockWatch.py -- runs the fetch scripts and processes the results. fetchhtmlDaylyStockwatch.py -- gets the csv file from stockwatch with all the closing prices by exchange. fetch-Stockwatch-ID.py  -- uses python and sqlite to get the stockwatch cookie with user ID in it.(stockwatchID.txt)
+  It runs many scripts via a tree menu system. open the "Run Stockwatch Update Scripts" folder. select updateDaylyStockWatch.py. hit the "Run Script Button" at the bottom. scripts will run in this order. updateDaylyStockWatch.py -- runs the fetch scripts and processes the results. fetchhtmlDaylyStockwatch.py -- gets the csv file from stockwatch with all the closing prices by exchange. fetch-Stockwatch-ID.py  -- uses python and sqlite to get the stockwatch cookie with user ID in it.(stockwatchID.txt)